Chances are you need to use your Toro snowblower on a cold wintery day to keep up with the snow falling on your driveway and sidewalk.

 Your gas cap has a vent to equalize the air pressure in the fuel tank.
 When this vent gets plugged, the fuel tank forms a vacuum preventing gas from moving through the fuel lines.

 Your snowblower is starved of fuel when it is unable to pull gas due to improper venting of the cap.

 - Try to clean the cap to open up the vent.

 - Replace with a new cap if you are unable to get your cap to vent.

-- Remove your spark plug and inspect it for signs of carbon buildup or cracked porcelain insulator.
+- Remove your spark plug and inspect it for signs of carbon buildup or cracked porcelain insulators.

 - Replace with a new spark plug if the plug is too dirty to clean with a wire brush or the porcelain insulator is cracked.

-- Make sure to gap them according to manufacturer specification.
+- Make sure to gap them according to the manufacturer’s specifications.
 It is always a good idea to check the gap even if you purchased the spark plug pre-gapped.